JohnPMills/modern-saturn/content/blog/2020-consultation.md

 We found that nearly every team or player has experienced themselves or teammates suffering from mental health issues like anxiety or depression.
 Also, not many players are resilient to mental health issues, they shut down and stop communicating with teammates about their personal issues.
 It’s not nice when this happens as for many of us, our teams also act as friendship groups.

-## **3. As a leader for your respective team, do you have any suggestions for how we could integrate a mental health literacy training programme into a team like yours? **
+## 3**.
+As a leader for your respective team, do you have any suggestions for how we could integrate a mental health literacy training programme into a team like yours?**

 There was a general lack of understanding and knowledge that has been identified as a problem by the leaders of the respective teams, therefore, the sessions should integrate basic mental health and mental health first-aid.
 Needs to fit in around 30-40 hours of practice for professional players, with social gamers spending about 15 hours a week gaming.